We'll get back to Operation Chaos and a debate in a second, but you got to hear the Cheney stuff.

 They can sit there all day long and they can literally trash any Republican they can destroy the career of any Republican they want to try.

-George Bush, any Republican judicial nominee, they can just go out, they can do hit piece after hit piece, but now.
+George Bush, any Republican judicial nominee, they can just go out and they can do hit piece after hit piece.

-These guys haven't shaved or washed their hair in like three weeks, and they're in these uh cheap little trench coats on the corner and they're shouting as people as they go by.
+These guys haven't shaved or washed their hair in like three weeks and they're in these cheap little trench coats on the corner and they're shouting as people as they go by.

 CNN put him on the air.

-You know, and so he's insulting the Chaicoms.
+You know, and so he's insulting the CHICOMs.

-And then these executives that see you like, oh my god, they're scared to death.
+Now these executives at CNN, they go, oh my God, they're scared to death.

-They can insult Cafferty can do a common commentary in which he accuses people in the in the small towns of the Midwest of being no different than Al-Qaeda terrorists, and see it about an eye.
+Cafferty can do a commentary in which he accuses people in the small towns in the Midwest of being no different than al-Qaeda terrorists.

 Of course, everybody agrees with that, right?